The 7 Qualities of Highly Effective Teams

 • Identifying and defining operations such as ways to adapt to change and how impediments are addressed

-• Defining the team’s reason for existence, its mission and purpose to the entire organisation
+• Defining the team’s reason for existence, its mission and purpose to the entire organization

 • Gives clarity and reduces confusion in case of conflicts arising during the work.